 I planned great fall vacations in Maine.
-Not just thought about it, I had a day to day plan.
+Not just thought about it; I had a day to day plan.
 And I don’t know if it’s the real reason, but as soon as I realized that no one can fly to Portland, ME with me and that the trip becomes more and more expensive, I backed up.

 I backed up and opened Google Maps.
-I wanted to have the real Fall season in my life before the December 🙂 I had sweet memories of mid-October trip to Kings Canyon last year.
-The golden leaves and cold stream, hazy horizon and quiet woods of the low season.
+I wanted to have the real Fall season in my life before December 🙂 I had sweet memories of the mid-October trip to Kings Canyon last year.
+The golden leaves and cold stream, hazy horizon, and quiet woods of the low season.

 After the short search, I found Shaver Lake and its cabins.
-And I booked them without any understanding what the region has and what we will do there.
+And I booked them without any understanding of what the region has and what we will do there.

 It was a great and warm Saturday morning when we drove up to the Sierras from Fresno.
 The elevation rose dramatically, and the valley was almost lost in the haze of the prescribed fires when my eyes started to catch bright spots.
 Maples (or maple alike) trees met us in the mountains.
 Oh, they were so gorgeous!
 We passed Shaver Lake, and nearest Huntington Lake, when found snow on the shadow side of the mountains.
 Wait, it was a hot October few miles back?!